ethandytioco/morse_code/README.md

 ---- TO BUILD USING MAKEFILE ----

-If not already, PowerShell (run as system admin), enter: choco install make This will set you up with GNU Make, which will let you use a command to build.
+If not already, PowerShell (run as system admin), enter: choco install make
+	This will set you up with GNU Make, which will let you use a command to build.

 Then, open cmd to the project folder.

 Enter: make
 	There might be some output stuff like: g++ morse.o main.o -o morse

+---- TO RUN MORSE.EXE ----
-Still in cmd, enter: morse.exe
+Instead of double clicking on morse.exe, open cmd, and enter: morse.exe